sanjida-khanom/sanjida-khanom/README.md

 <img align="right" width="330" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif" />

-**Computer Science & Engineering graduate (CGPA 4.00)** from Bangladesh University of Business and Technology, working at the intersection of **Machine Learning, Deep Learning, and Cybersecurity**.
+**Computer Science & Engineering graduate from Bangladesh University of Business and Technology, working at the intersection of **Machine Learning, Deep Learning, and Cybersecurity**.

 My research spans **Natural Language Processing**, **Computer Vision for medical imaging**, **Explainable AI**, and **AI Security / Adversarial ML** — with a consistent emphasis on carrying models past the notebook into **reproducible pipelines and deployed applications**.